nada-086/Digital-Forensics-GDSC/README.md

 # Digital Forensics Course Writeups

 Welcome to my Digital Forensics Course Writeups repository!
 This repository contains writeups for challenges I solved during my participation in the Digital Forensics Course with GDSC Ain-Shams University.
-The course covered topics such as network forensics, disk forensics, and Windows forensics, as well as practical challenges on various platforms like CyberDefenders, LetsDefend, PicoCTF, and Blue Team Labs.
+The course covered topics such as network forensics, Windows memory forensics, and Windows disk forensics, as well as practical challenges on various platforms like CyberDefenders, LetsDefend, PicoCTF, and Blue Team Labs.

 ## Acknowledgements